d6t/d6tpipe/docs/source/quickstart.rst

 See :doc:`Push <../push>` for details.

-Create and manage pipes
+Register and administer pipes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You might want to create your own remote file storage that you control. d6tpipe makes it very easy for you to set up and manage professional remote data file storage.
+You can register your own pipes that point to your own remote data storage. d6tpipe has managed remotes which makes it very easy for you to set up and manage professional remote data file storage.

 .. code-block:: python

     import d6tpipe
     api = d6tpipe.api.APIClient()

-    # managed file stores can be created quickly with just one command
+    # managed remote file stores can be created quickly with just one command
     d6tpipe.api.upsert_pipe(api, {'name': 'your-data-files', 'protocol': 'd6tfree'})

 See :doc:`Pipes <../pipes>` for details.
-For creating self-hosted remotes, see :doc:`Advanced Pipes <../advremotes>` .
+For creating self-hosted remotes, see :doc:`Advanced Pipes <../advremotes>`.

-Share data repo
+Share pipes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you've created a remote or pipe, you can manage access permissions.
+After you've registered a pipe, you can give others access to the remote data.
 By default only you have access so to share it with others you have to grant them access.

 .. code-block:: python